 Four Pancras Square

 As part of the regeneration of King’s Cross in London, Four Pancras Square is the last of six new commercial buildings in the area known as the ‘B Zone’; a commercial zone centred on the new Pancras Square.
-Comprised of ten-storeys, an open landscaped roof terrace and two levels of basement, the project provides high specification office space, with various amenities and retail units at the ground floor.
+Comprising ten storeys, an open landscaped roof terrace and two levels of basement, the project provides high specification office space, with various amenities and retail units at the ground floor.

 The structure adopts both steel and concrete primary structural elements, with an exposed external frame of weathering steel providing support to the slab edges.
 The internal grid of 9×9 m utilises a post-tensioned flat slab solution, whilst stability is provided by the central reinforced concrete core.
 This is positioned symmetrically between the north and south edges, allowing 10 m of space between it and the façades.